jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 No. A king doesn't explain himself to subjects.

 The moment I justify myself to them I've already surrendered what they're trying to take.
 Kings cannot be put on trial by subjects.
 I am the Sovereign.
 Parliament already exists.
 The commoners already have their say.
 But they want to control the money.
-They want to control the army.
+They want to control the army, the bridges, the builders, the land.

-I am their king.
-Chosen by God, and given the duties of God.
-The people have their duty to follow.
-The realm survived Vikings, Picts, Scots.
-It will survive these rebels too.
+These artisans, craftsman, merchants, indepedant farmers; these  middling sort want to control the realm.

 I will leave with dignity.
-The loyal soldiers make way.
+The loyal soldiers make way for me.

 "Privilege!
 House of Commons members are protected by our Privilege!"